 7. How to Make Disinfectant Wipes/ Reusable “Clorox Wipes” via Homemade Lovely

-Even though Clorox wipes are some of the most convenient things in the world, they are so wasteful.
+Even though Clorox wipes are some of the most convenient things in the world, they can be wasteful.
 These disinfectant wipes are actually washcloths in a DIY disinfectant mixture.
 When you’re done with the wipe, you just toss it in the laundry.

 You can find this sustainable DIY here!